pipobscure/pipobscure/_posts/2014-01-08-quoteofmylife-x-holding-onto-anger-is-like.markdown

 ---
 layout: post
-title: "> “Holding onto anger is like drinking poison and expecting the other person to die.” -Buddha"
+title: "“Holding onto anger is like drinking poison and expecting the other person to die.” -Buddha"
 date: 2014-01-08 06:53:17 Z
 tags: []